multispot-software/server-docs/Users and permsissions.md

 ## Source folder

-The `/opt/src` folder contatins the sources for different tools.
+The `/opt/src` folder contains the sources for different tools.

 - Each subfolders is a git repository.
 - All the members of the `src` group have write access to `/opt/src`